 Rehmannia has also been used with patients who have asthma, fibromyalgia, multiple sclerosis, and various skin conditions.

 Studies have shown Rehmannia to have antidepressant and anxiolytic effects, boosting the mood enhancing hormones, serotonin and dopamine.

 What is in Rehmannia?

-Some of the actual nutritive constituents found in rehmannia are vitamins A, B, C, and D, amino acids, beta-sitosterol, calcium, copper, glucose, glucosamine, rehmaglitin, histidine, mannitol, and zinc.
-Many of these compounds have strong anti-inflammatory and antifungal properties.
+Many of the compounds found in Rehmannia have strong anti-inflammatory and antifungal properties.
 Rehmannia’s main active ingredients are iridoid glycosides.
 One of the first glycosides isolated from the herb was Catalpol, which appears to stimulate production of adrenal cortical hormones and have an anti-inflammatory effect in the body.

 The glycoside content in rehmannia helps the body to manufacture certain hormones that are believed to ease some of the unpleasant symptoms of menopause: hot flashes, insomnia, and loss of bone strength.
 Rehmannia is regarded as an effective fertility enhancer.